marijnh/Eloquent-JavaScript/18_http.md

 Calling `fetch` returns a promise that resolves to a `Response` object holding information about the server's response, such as its status code and its headers.
-The headers are wrapped in a `Map`-like object that treats its keys (the header names) as case-insensitive, because header names are not supposed to be case sensitive.
+The headers are wrapped in a `Map`-like object that treats its keys (the header names) as case insensitive, because header names are not supposed to be case sensitive.
 This means that `headers.get("Content-Type")` and `headers.get("content-TYPE")` will return the same value.

 Note that the promise returned by `fetch` resolves successfully even if the server responded with an error code.
-It _might_ also be rejected, if there is a network error or the ((server)) that the request is addressed to can't be found.
+It _might_ also be rejected, if there is a network error or if the ((server)) that the request is addressed to can't be found.

 {{index [path, URL], "relative URL"}}

 The first argument to `fetch` is the URL that should be requested.
-When that ((URL)) doesn't start with a protocol name (such as _http:_) it is treated as relative, which means that it is interpreted relative to the current document.
+When that ((URL)) doesn't start with a protocol name (such as _http:_) it is treated as _relative_, which means it is interpreted relative to the current document.
 When it starts with a slash (/), it replaces the current path, which is the part after the server name.
 When it does not, the part of the current path up to and including its last